-NOTE: The cluster center screw has one fiber washer.
+NOTE: The cluster center screw has two fiber washers and a baffle located just above the main well air bleeds.
 The two outer screws have lock washers.
-Also, the center screw is not threaded the full length of the body --smaller diameter is required for pump jet discharge.
+Also, the center screw is not threaded the full length of the body -smaller diameter is required for pump jet discharge.
+The high speed bleed baffle must be installed between the two fiber gaskets underneath the head of center cluster screw.

-- Using a pair of long nose pliers, remove the pump discharge spring retainer (Figure V4).
+- 4. Using a pair of long nose pliers, remove the pump discharge spring retainer (Figure V4).
 Then the pump discharge spring and check ball may also be removed. - 5.
-After removing the venturi cluster assembly and gasket, remove the plastic main well inserts from the main wells by using a pair of needle nosed pliers.
-Be careful not to distort the plastic main well inserts. - 6.
-Invert carburetor and remove three large throttle body to bowl attaching screws.
-Throttle body and gasket may now be removed.
+After removing the venturi cluster assembly and gasket, remove the plastic main well inserts from